kcajj/recombinant_population_analysis/notes/note2.md

 </pre>

-that's a good improvement, i wonder how much is the mean time in a random dataset
+that's a good improvement, i wonder how much is the mean time in a random dataset (i tried and it is 0.15)

 ## 6. compare the results with the results obtained by mafft

+We will compare the genome wide recombination:

+MAFFT
+mean time spent
+P2   5.116986224410731
+img:

+hybrid ref:
+1.8665060363374315
+img:

 # whole dataset